Abdulaziz-Aldoseri/abdulaziz-aldoseri.github.io/_pages/publications.md

 You can find my previous articles on my DERASAT [profile page](https://www.derasat.org.bh/research-analysis/experts/abdulaziz-aldosseri/).

+## M.S.
+Thesis (Work in Progress)
+The aim of this thesis is to solve the problem of natural gas storage valuation.
+[Here](https:///abdulaziz-aldoseri.github.io/files/MS_thesis/Proposal.pdf) you can find the thesis proposal.

+I will share the source-code for the thesis very soon.

 ## Sample essay
 ### System Dynamics and Minsky's Financial Instability Hypothesis
 [This](https:///abdulaziz-aldoseri.github.io/files/SD/Minsky.pdf) is a concise literature review on the topic of financial instability hypothesis from a system dynamics perspective.